 - The interim consolidated financial statements have been prepared in accordance with the Egyptian Accounting Standards issued by the Minister of Investment's decree No. 243 of 2006, and applicable Egyptian laws and regulations.
-The Egyptian Accounting Standards require referral to International Financial Reporting Standards "IFRS" for certain types of transactions or events when no Egyptian Accounting Standard or legal requirement exists to address treatment for these transactions or events. - The interim consolidated financial statements for the Company for the period from incorporation date till March 31, 2021, were approved by the board on June 8, 2021.
+The Egyptian Accounting Standards require referral to International Financial Reporting Standards "IFRS" for certain types of transactions or events when no Egyptian Accounting Standard or legal requirement exists to address treatment for these transactions or events. - The interim consolidated financial statements for the Company for the period from the date of incorporation till September 30, 2021, were approved by the board on November 28, 2021.